TDGerve/silicH2O/docs/source/getting_started.rst

 Plot of the current sample.
 Plot layout varies with the selected tool and each tool has interactive elements to adjust various parameters.
 See :ref:`baseline correction<Baseline correction>`, :ref:`interpolation<Interpolation>` and :ref:`interference subtraction<Interference subtraction>`

-On the righ-hand side there are several tools for plot navigation:
+On the righ-hand side are several tools for plot navigation:

 .. figure:: /images/plot_buttons.png
     :alt: plot navigation buttons